-I posted excerpts of this interview in my old blog Lone Star Concerto.
+I posted excerpts of this interview on my old blog Lone Star Concerto.
 I've decided to re-post it here for those who haven't read it.
-This rash decision might be a great disservice to myself, but - what the hell - it's not like I ever had a reputation....
+This rash decision might be a disservice to myself, but - what the hell - I adore living dangerously.

 How would you describe yourself?

 That's a tall order for a first question.
 Complex, multi-faceted, enigmatic, diverse, an intricate network of contradictions and complications.
 Passionate, sentimental, notoriously sensitive.
 Moody.
 I'm definitely not an intellect but I can admirably fake it on occasion.
 I'm an extremely private person.
 Except when I submit to interviews, of course.

 Old enough to know better than to answer rude and touchy questions.
 I've probably had more birthdays than Methuselah.
 In dog years I'm 305, give or take.
 Let's put it this way: I'm older than Justin Bieber, younger than David Cassidy.
 If you've never heard of David Cassidy, you're too young to be reading this interview.

 Born in New Brunswick, New Jersey.
 My parents moved to Southern California when I was six and I lived there for nearly thirty years.
 Best years of my life.

 What is your heritage or ancestry?